jeswanth1212/namba-dhn/README.md

 #### For Multiple Choice Questions (Z+Q):
 1. Copy the MCQ with options to clipboard
 2. Press **Z** then **Q**
-3. No popup appears, but answer copies to clipboard
+3. Answer copies to clipboard + cursor moves to indicate correct option
+4. Small popup shows "Answer: X" in bottom right for 3 seconds

+#### For Screenshot MCQ Analysis (Z+X):
+1. Ensure the MCQ is visible on your screen
+2. Press **Z** then **X**
+3. Screenshot is captured and analyzed by AI vision
-4. Cursor moves to indicate the correct answer
+4. Answer copies to clipboard + cursor moves to indicate correct option
+5. Small popup shows "Answer: X" in bottom right for 3 seconds
+6. If vision fails, OCR text extraction is attempted as fallback
+7. Error popup appears for 2 seconds if any issues occur

 #### For Java Code (Z+J):
 1. Copy your coding request to clipboard